canhld94/pintos-ee415/project2_doc.md

 >> If you have any preliminary comments on your submission, notes for the
 >> TAs, or extra credit, please give them here.
-I use one day token
+I use two days token

 >> Please cite any offline or online sources you consulted while
 >> preparing your submission, other than the Pintos documentation, course